Vector search in Azure AI Search

 Multi-lingual search.
 Use a multi-lingual embeddings model to represent your document in multiple languages in a single vector space to find documents regardless of the language they are in.

 Filtered vector search.
 A query request can include a vector query and a filter expression.
-Filters apply to text and numeric fields, and are useful for including or excluding search documents based on filter criteria.
+Filters apply to text and numeric fields, and are useful for metadata filters, and including or excluding search documents based on filter criteria.
 Although a vector field isn't filterable itself, you can set up a filterable text or numeric field.
-The search engine processes the filter after the vector query executes, trimming search results from query response.
+The search engine can process the filter before or after the vector query executes.

 Vector database.
-Use Cognitive Search as a vector store to serve as long-term memory or an external knowledge base for Large Language Models (LLMs), or other applications.
-For example, you can use Azure Cognitive Search as a vector index in an Azure Machine Learning prompt flow for Retrieval Augmented Generation (RAG) applications.
+Use Azure AI Search as a vector store to serve as long-term memory or an external knowledge base for Large Language Models (LLMs), or other applications.
+For example, you can use Azure AI Search as a vector index in an Azure Machine Learning prompt flow for Retrieval Augmented Generation (RAG) applications.

 Azure integration and related services